How We Effectively Quarantined Client Portfolios From Extreme Market Risk

 Fast forward to the present-day asset bubble.

 Our first layer of protection may have been subtle, but it was very effective in the long run.
-Over the last five years – yes, five years since the Fed ended its liquidity enhancing/money printing balance sheet expansion – we reduced our overall allocation to equity and we reduced the nature of the allocation.
+Over the last five years - yes, five years since the Fed ended its liquidity enhancing/money printing balance sheet expansion - we reduced our overall allocation to equity, and we reduced the nature of the allocation.

 The best example that I can give is for "balanced investors" in our near-retiree/retiree client base who might otherwise have been 60%-70% widely diversified growth and 30%-40% in widely diversified income.
 At that time, with overvaluation in stock as well as tight credit spreads in high yield, we shifted to 50%-60% large-cap U.S. stock only and 30%-40% in investment grade credit only.
 (Some cash had been raised as "dry powder.")